Crisis demands Congress check Trump’s leadership failure

-At a time America urgently needs a great president to unite the people, it has one intent on driving them apart.
+At a time America urgently needs a great president to unite the people, its president is intent on driving them apart.

 Congress must fill the leadership void and prevent President Donald Trump from worsening the current unrest, trampling the Constitution and irreparably harming the nation.